1916 New Jersey gubernatorial election: Campaign

 During the primary, Edge was the beneficiary of a gentleman's agreement between Atlantic County Republican boss Enoch L. Johnson and Hudson County Democratic boss Frank Hague, who feared the election of Otto Wittpenn, a reformer and Hague's political rival.
-Historians disagree over the counters of Johnson and Hague's arrangement, but in 1916, Hague directed Democratic supporters in Hudson County to cross over and vote for Edge in the Republican primary.
+Historians disagree over the contours of Johnson and Hague's arrangement, but in 1916, Hague directed his supporters in Hudson County to cross over and vote for Edge in the Republican primary.

 Results

 Edge carried the state narrowly over Colgate, with Atlantic County accounting for more than his statewide margin.
+More than one-quarter of Colgate's vote came from his native Essex County.